Ethnic cleansing of Georgians in Abkhazia: Ethnic cleansing (1992–1993)

+According to Georgia, Vitaly Smyr said in 1992 "But also the Georgians can live here no longer.
+In Abkhazia, they can only die".

 Below are a few examples taken from the Helsinki Human Rights Watch Reports, as well as documentation submitted for review to the United Nations and the Hague War Crimes Tribunal.

 Fall of Gagra

 On 3 September 1992, a Russian-mediated agreement was signed between Georgian and Abkhaz separatist sides, which obliged Georgia to withdraw its military forces from the city of Gagra.
 The agreement forced Abkhaz separatists from Gudauta to hold their attacks on the city.
 Soon after, the Georgian forces, which included Shavnabada, Avaza, and White Eagle battalions (along with their tanks and heavy artillery), left the city.
 Only small pockets of armed groups (made up of volunteer units of the ethnic Georgians of Gagra) remained.
 However, on October 1, the Abkhaz side violated the agreement and launched a full-scale attack on Gagra.
 The attack was well coordinated and mainly carried out by the Chechen (under the command of Shamil Basaev) and North Caucasian militants.
 Meantime in Gagra, small Georgian detachments lost control of the city suburbs (Leselidze and Kolkhida) and were destroyed in the city center by the end of October 1.
 With the fall of Gagra, the Georgian population was captured by the separatists and their allies.
 The first significant massacres and ethnic cleansings were committed during the fall of Gagra.

 People of all ages were rounded up from Gagra, Leselidze, and Kolkhida and killed.
 When the separatist militants entered the city, civilians became a target of mass murder.
 The main targets were young people and children.
 According to the witness account:

 "When I returned home I was surprised to see a lot of armed people on the street.
 They were quiet.
 I mistook one of them for my Georgian neighbour, and I said, "How are you?" in Georgian.
 He grabbed me by the wrist and said, "Keep quiet."
 I wasn't afraid for myself; I thought they had killed my family.
 He asked me in Russian, "Where are your young people?
 We won't kill you, we'll kill them."
 I said they weren't here, that there were only old people left."

 Women and young girls captured by the militants became the victims of rape and torture.
 One elderly Georgian woman who lived through the October attack in Gagra recounted the following: "They brought over a blind man and his brother, who always stayed with him.
 They began to beat the blind man, his brother and his wife with a gun butt, calling him "dog!" and kicking him.
 He fell over.
 I saw blood.
 One soldier said: "We won't kill you, but where are the young girls?"
 I said there weren't any."